-Jerusalem, with its Temple Mount, fell to King Nebuchadnezzar of Babylon in 586 BC (Jeremiah 39:1).
-Babylon took the nation of Israel captive.
-In 539 BC, Darius the Mede overthrew the conquering Babylonians and imposed the Medo-Persia Empire (Daniel 5:30-31).
-The following year Cyrus, King of Persia, released a large number of Israelis and instructed those returning to Jerusalem to rebuild the Temple (Ezra 1:1-3).
-In 515 BC, the Temple was rebuilt; this second building on Mount Moriah became known as the Second Temple (Ezra 6:15).
+King Nebuchadnezzar of Babylon destroyed Jerusalem, to include the Temple Mount, and the Israeli people were taken captive in 586 BC (Jeremiah 39:1).
+Three years later Darius the Mede overthrew the Babylonians and imposed the Medo-Persia Empire (Daniel 5:30-31).
+Later Cyrus, King of Persia, released a large number of Israelis and instructed those returning to Jerusalem to rebuild the temple (Ezra 1:1-3).
+In 515 BC, the temple was rebuilt; this second building on the Temple Mount became known as the second temple (Ezra 6:15).

-Joseph and Mary dedicated Jesus at this Second Temple (Luke 2:27).
+Joseph and Mary dedicated Jesus at this second temple (Luke 2:27).
 This also is where Jesus’ searching parents found him teaching as a young man (Luke 2:41-50).
-Jesus forcefully cleared profiteering merchants from this Temple (John 2:13-16).
-Jesus and Apostles preached at the Temple (John 2:13-16; Acts 3:1-10).
-When Jesus died, the curtain (veil) inside the Temple that separated the Holy Place from the Most Holy Place tore from top to bottom (Exodus 26:33; Matthew 27:51; Mark 15:38; Luke 23:45).
-This tearing signified that man now had unimpeded access to God.
+Jesus forcefully cleared profiteering merchants from this temple (John 2:13-16).
+Jesus and Apostles preached at the temple (John 2:13-16; Acts 3:1).